DangerCove/dangercove.com/privacy.markdown

 - You can optionally provide an anonymous system profile.

 Please refer to the DevMate privacy statement for more information: <a href="https://devmate.com/policy/">https://devmate.com/policy/</a>.

-### App Store

-Sales through the Mac App Store, or iOS App Store are processed by <a href="https://apple.com">Apple</a>.
-They provide the following services for Danger Cove products:

-- Apple hosts the shopping cart of our license key activated products.
-- Apple handles all purchase related emails.
-- Apple handles all information required to facilitate the sale including:
-- Creditcard details.
-- Personal contact information.
-- Shipping address.

-Please refer to the Apple App Store privacy statement for more information: <a href="https://www.apple.com/legal/privacy/en-ww/">https://www.apple.com/legal/privacy/en-ww/</a>.

 ## Support